-Each day, at 42 service centers across the state, 575 AEP Ohio lineworkers (plus even more contract lineworkers) fan out across our service territory to bring life to the electric grid.
+Each day, at 42 service centers across the state, more than 600 AEP Ohio lineworkers (plus even more contract lineworkers) fan out across our service territory to bring life to the electric grid.
 Across 1,000 communities and 10,000 square miles, they install new equipment, maintain our infrastructure and bring power back after storms and other outages.

 It’s a demanding, hands-on, 24/7 job, but these men and women are committed to the communities in which they live and work.
 In honor of National Lineworker Appreciation Day on Sunday, April 18, we tagged along with crews from the Columbus Northwest Service Center — just one of 42 across the state — to spotlight the dedicated effort that’s necessary to keep the power flowing for AEP Ohio’s nearly 1.5 million customers.